chinuhub/ProofTrapar_LLVM/README.md

 git clone https://github.com/chinuhub/ProofTrapar_LLVM.git
 # Change to the project directory
 cd <projectdir>
-Currently you are inside the cloned repository.
+# Currently you are inside the cloned repository.
-# create a build directory
+# Create a build directory inside it.
 mkdir build
 # change to build directory
 cd build